Shao0913/hugo-template-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate in the Department of Computer Science at Florida State University being advised by Prof. Xiuwen Liu.
+I am a Ph.D. candidate in the Department of Computer Science at Florida State University being advised by Prof. Xiuwen Liu.Experienced data science skills with projects worked as research and course projects.
+Currently, I focus on research areas related to using reinforcement learning to solve combinatorial optimization problems.

 Experienced assisting in the administration of department computing and network resources.
 Currently I serve as department webmaster and doing website programming, updating, design, content re-factoring, and database administration.